Colfax (NYSE:CFX) Releases FY 2021 Earnings Guidance

-Colfax (NYSE:CFX) last announced its quarterly earnings results on Thursday, April 29th.
-The industrial products company reported $0.44 EPS for the quarter, beating the Zacks’ consensus estimate of $0.39 by $0.05.
-Colfax had a negative net margin of 0.24% and a positive return on equity of 6.04%.
-On average, equities analysts predict that Colfax will post 1.38 earnings per share for the current fiscal year.

-In related news, EVP Shyam Kambeyanda sold 1,850 shares of the firm’s stock in a transaction that occurred on Thursday, February 25th.
-The shares were sold at an average price of $46.01, for a total value of $85,118.50.
-Following the sale, the executive vice president now directly owns 62,389 shares of the company’s stock, valued at $2,870,517.89.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CFO Christopher M. Hix sold 2,007 shares of the firm’s stock in a transaction that occurred on Thursday, February 25th.
-The shares were sold at an average price of $46.01, for a total transaction of $92,342.07.
-Following the completion of the sale, the chief financial officer now directly owns 69,955 shares in the company, valued at $3,218,629.55.
+In related news, CFO Christopher M. Hix sold 18,206 shares of the business’s stock in a transaction that occurred on Wednesday, March 10th.
+The shares were sold at an average price of $46.74, for a total value of $850,948.44.
+Following the completion of the transaction, the chief financial officer now directly owns 81,522 shares in the company, valued at approximately $3,810,338.28.
+The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, CFO Christopher M. Hix sold 2,007 shares of the business’s stock in a transaction that occurred on Thursday, February 25th.
+The stock was sold at an average price of $46.01, for a total transaction of $92,342.07.
+Following the completion of the transaction, the chief financial officer now owns 69,955 shares of the company’s stock, valued at $3,218,629.55.
 The disclosure for this sale can be found here.
-Insiders sold 40,524 shares of company stock worth $1,886,484 over the last ninety days.
-12.00% of the stock is currently owned by insiders.
+Insiders have sold 65,201 shares of company stock valued at $2,970,792 over the last quarter.
+Company insiders own 12.00% of the company’s stock.

 Colfax Corporation operates as a diversified technology company worldwide.
 The company operates in two segments, Fabrication Technology and Medical Technology.
 The Fabrication Technology segment formulates, develops, manufactures, and supplies consumable products and equipment, including cutting, joining, and automated welding products, as well as gas control equipment.